 such as those on the fringes of the Garden District.

-As seen on January 27, 2024: With more flags than an embassy, 925 is now beige and
+As seen on January 27, 2024: With more flags than an embassy, 925 is now an inappropriate dull

 ADDITIONAL IMAGES of 925 Burdette Street are HERE and HERE